Savanand/DTS/Readme DTS.txt

 iv.	file- to save files uploaded for bugs on disk.

+Install MYSQL database on your system.
+5.5 version preferred.

+Open db_dts.SQL file in notepad.
+Copy all the contents of the file on the MYSQL command prompt.
+Close the command prompt.

 Run the program

 1.	to open log-in page in mozilla